American Society of Addiction Medicine

 National Institute of Drug Abuse (NIDA)

-- NIDA advances science on the causes and consequences of drug use and addiction and apply that knowledge to improve individual and public health.
+- NIDA advances science on the causes and consequences of drug use and addiction and applies that knowledge to improve individual and public health.

 NIDA Drugs of Abuse